-The Group's risk appetite is set at least annually in the Group Risk Appetite Statement (RAS), signed off by the MB.
+The Group's risk appetite is set at least annually in the Group Risk Appetite Statement ("RAS"), signed off by the MB.
 Through qualitative statements and quantitative metrics, the DB Group RAS states the aggregate level of risk that DB Group is able and willing to assume in pursuit of its strategic objectives.
 The strategic plan is tested against risk appetite for resilience under stress during the annual planning cycle.

-Risk appetite applies across all dimensions of DB Group globally, is communicated to the appropriate level of granularity and is monitored on both an actual and stress basis (where appropriate).
-To drive adherence, breaches against risk appetite are linked to potential consequences at DB Group, divisional, subdivisional and/or individual level.
+Risk appetite applies across all divisions and material risk-taking business units of DB Group globally, is communicated to the appropriate level of granularity and is monitored on both an actual and stress basis (where appropriate).
+To drive adherence, breaches against risk appetite are linked to potential consequences at DB Group, divisional, subdivisional and / or individual level.

-Risk appetite expresses the level of risk that the DB Group is willing to assume within risk capacity in order to achieve business objectives.
-Risk appetite is expressed in both qualitative statements and quantitative metrics.
 Risk capacity is defined as the maximum level of risk the Bank can assume before breaching regulatory capital requirements and liquidity needs and our obligations to stakeholders.